Silent Christmas: The Forgotten Genocide in West Papua

-Pius XII spoke of "hundreds of thousands of people who, through no fault of their own, and sometimes simply because of their nationality or race, are destined to die or be slowly exterminated".
+With profound sorrow, he spoke of "hundreds of thousands of people who, through no fault of their own, and sometimes simply because of their nationality or race, are destined to die or be slowly exterminated."
+At that moment, he was referring to the Jewish people caught in Hitler’s merciless genocide — the Holocaust.

 West Papuan refugees. |